 $ ls -al

-Locate your interface file (e.g. ifcfg-ethX) and then open it using the following command:
+Locate your interface file (e.g. ifcfg-ethX) and then open it in a text editor of your choice using the following command:

 Note: In our example the interface file is